The field guide

 Spend credits like they're ammunition.

 Every generative press spends in proportion to the work it does, and your balance is always on screen.
-A typical hunt — strike to graded idea — runs about a dollar.
+A typical hunt — strike, verdict, and the moves that evolve it — runs about a dollar.
 Three habits keep it there:

 Enough theory.